Back to top

 Ice Skating, Shopping and Sightseeing at Union Square

 Union Square, San Francisco's premier shopping district, is always fun to visit during the holidays.
-You can shop, check out the holiday lights and shop windows (the windows at Macy's with the cute puppies and kittens from the San Francisco SPCA are always our favorites), and even ice skate at the outdoor skating rink.
+You can shop, check out the holiday lights and shop windows (the holiday windows at Macy's with the cute puppies and kittens from the San Francisco SPCA are always our favorites), and even ice skate at the outdoor skating rink.

 Take a Ride on a Decorated Cable Car or Streetcar

-San Francisco's iconic cable cars and historic Market Street Railway streetcars boast colorful Christmas decorations inside and out!
+San Francisco's iconic cable cars and historic Market Street Railway streetcars boast colorful Christmas decorations inside and out.
 Take the kiddos on a ride they'll never forget this holiday season to check out the city's lights and decorations on one of these rolling museum pieces.
 Cable cars cost $8 to ride each way (free for 4 and under) and F-Market & Wharves historic streetcars cost the standard Muni fare of $3 for adults and $1.50 disabled/seniors (free for youth 18 and under and seniors 65+ except for cable cars).
 Single- and multi-day passes are available.
 Both cable cars and historic streetcars run 365 days a year all day.
 Learn more about riding here.

 Photo: SFMTA